Market Recap: July 1, 2026, The Day in Numbers

 )

-ORDER BY leaderboard ASC, if(leaderboard = 'by dollars traded', dollar_volume_bn, shares_m) DESCMU's $42.94 billion led the entire tape — $27.76 billion for SPY in second — a falling stock out-trading the index fund by half again.
-META's $22.72 billion put the megacap panel's one green name fourth on the board.
-The share board is the usual funhouse mirror: SOXS, the 3x-inverse semiconductor ETF, led at 553.1 million shares, and a low-priced name rounds out the board at 189.8 million shares worth $319 million all day.
-Basis: July 1 regular hours; one reused-symbol June listing is excluded pending entity verification — its receipts.
+ORDER BY leaderboard ASC, if(leaderboard = 'by dollars traded', dollar_volume_bn, shares_m) DESCMU's $42.94 billion led the tape, SPY second at $27.76 billion, META fourth at $22.72 billion, a falling stock out-trading the index fund by half again.
+The extremes of the move were the loudest names on it.
+The share board is the usual funhouse mirror: SOXS, the 3x-inverse semiconductor ETF, led at 553.1 million shares, busiest on the day chips broke, while a low-priced name rounds it out at 189.8 million shares worth $319 million (relative volume flags exactly this).
+Basis: July 1 regular hours, one reused-symbol listing excluded (receipts).

 The options tape